The Kaziranga Safari Experience – Meet the One-Horned Rhino

 Kaziranga National Park is where wildlife and nature’s bounty come together seamlessly.
 For photographers and wildlife lovers, especially, this national park is a paradise.

-If people think that rare creatures are only found in Australia and Africa, then they should visit Kaziranga with its wide variety of flora and fauna.
-Known unofficially as the Serengeti of India, the park is home to the Big 6 which, of course, includes the renowned one-horned rhino.
+If people think that rare creatures are only found in Australia and Africa, then they should visit Kaziranga for a safari.
+With its wide variety of flora and fauna, it is known unofficially as the Serengeti of India.
+The park is home to the Big 6 which, of course, includes the renowned one-horned rhino.

 Kaziranga – A Serengeti Worth Visiting

 Located in the Golaghat and Nagaon district of Assam, Kaziranga is spread across a 430 sq. km area.
 This most notable wildlife sanctuary was declared a World Heritage site by UNESCO in 1985.